Yvonne L. Munn Center for Nursing Research

 Follow-up

-All grant applications, both funded and unfunded, will be reviewed with team members by a member of the Yvonne L. Munn Center for Nursing Research shortly after Research Day.
+All funded grant applications will be reviewed with team members by a member of the Yvonne L. Munn Center for Nursing Research shortly after Research Day.
 Plans for project implementation or resubmission will be discussed during these sessions.

 PCS Home | Chaplaincy | Excellence Every Day Portal | Institute for Patient Care | Nursing | Occupational Therapy | Orthotics & Prosthetics | Physical Therapy